FT's former CEO joins race for Barclays' top job - Sunday Times

-The former chief executive of the Financial Times, Rona Fairhead, and the former deputy governor of the Bank of England, Howard Davies, are contesting to be Barclays Plc's (BARC.L) next chairman, the Sunday Times reported, citing sources.
+Aug 11 The former chief executive of the Financial Times, Rona Fairhead, and the former deputy governor of the Bank of England, Howard Davies, are contesting to be Barclays Plc's next chairman, the Sunday Times reported, citing sources.

-Fairhead, who is a non-executive director at rival bank HSBC Holdings Plc (HSBA.L), is among those short-listed for the top position at Barclays, the Times quoted sources close to the bank as saying. (thetim.es/1kUMRWO)
+Fairhead, who is a non-executive director at rival bank HSBC Holdings Plc, is among those short-listed for the top position at Barclays, the Times quoted sources close to the bank as saying. (thetim.es/1kUMRWO)

 The Times said Davies, who was also the head of the Financial Services Authority, Britain's former financial regulator, is also believed to be in the running.